stevcabello/NFC_app/README.md

 The methods for calling the web service's functions are in the files inside the folder ***businessobject*** in the *com.example.nfc* package

+## Web Site and Web Service ##
+The code for the web site is available on : https://github.com/stevcabello/NFCwebadmin.git

+The code for the web service is available on: https://github.com/stevcabello/RESTAppNFC.git